 Taking control of your future

 Writing a will at a younger age puts you in the driving seat for your future.
 It gives you the power to make important decisions about how your assets should be distributed and who should inherit them.
 By planning ahead, you can have peace of mind knowing that your loved ones will be taken care of according to your wishes.
-And you can involve your loved ones in the process, eliminating the potential for conflict or confusion following your passing.
+You can also involve your loved ones in the process, eliminating the potential for conflict or confusion following your passing.

 Protecting your loved ones